Supermoon could team up with Hurricane Idalia to raise tides higher just as the storm makes landfall

 “Wednesday evening looks really nasty for coastal flooding here,” he said.

-The weather service is forecasting an 8.2-foot (2.5 meter) tide in Charleston Wednesday evening, which could produce widespread flooding in downtown Charleston, Haines said.
-Even with a 7.5 foot tide (2.3 meters), some roads in the city flood and become impassible, he said.
+The weather service is forecasting an 8.2-foot tide in Charleston Wednesday evening, which could produce widespread flooding in downtown Charleston, Haines said.
+Even with a 7.5 foot tide, some roads in the city flood and become impassible, he said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.